title

 Oct 7 Weijun Chen writes for the BBC that "60 percent of China's college graduates choose government as their ideal career."

-Oct 10 From Kazakhstan, A Russian spacecraft takes off from Kazakstan with Malaysia's first man into space aboard: Sheikh Muszaphar Shukor.
+Oct 10 From Kazakhstan, a Russian spacecraft takes off from Kazakstan with Malaysia's first man into space aboard: Sheikh Muszaphar Shukor.
 Malaysians are joyous.
 The ship heads for the International Space Station, and one of the three aboard is the first woman astronaut commander of the space station, Peggy Whitson.

 Oct 10 India, according to an article by the BBC, has been been reluctant to criticize Burma's generals because of its strategic interests in the area.
-Since the the mid-1990s India has been competing with China's growing influence in Burma.
+Since the mid-1990s India has been competing with China's growing influence in Burma.
 "Now it is building roads and railways in western Burma and its companies are trying to gain access to rich deposits of oil and natural gas."

 Oct 13 It is believed that male and female partnership in reproduction has helped give species survivability.
 The BBC reports that many "asexual organisms have died out because they cannot adapt to changes in the natural world."
 The report describes an exception: a tiny sexless species known as a bdelloid rotifer.
 It has survived millions of years because it makes separate proteins from two different copies of a key gene.

-Oct 18 Pakistan's former prime minister, Benazir Bhutto, leader of the Pakistan People's Party (PPP) returns from eight years in exile and is greeted by great crowds.
+Oct 18 Pakistan's former prime minister, Benazir Bhutto, leader of the Pakistan People's Party (PPP), returns from eight years in exile and is greeted by great crowds.
 She is greeted also by two explosions that kill more than one hundred and wound more than 200.
 President Musharraf calls the attack a "conspiracy against democracy."
-Benazir Bhutto was unhurt be this and by rifle fire.
+Benazir Bhutto was unhurt be this and by the rifle fire.

 Oct 18 President Putin holds his annual three-hour TV call-in show, enjoying his popularity for helping Russia achieve stability and growing prosperity.
-He believes that the U.S. has been overbearing as a self-appointed world policeman.
+He believes that the US has been overbearing as a self-appointed world policeman.
 He describes threats to Iran as "harmful."

 Oct 21 Vice President Cheney says the Iranian regime "needs to know that if it stays on its present course, the international community is prepared to impose serious consequences.”